brandibushman/NextCentury/Analytics/readme.md

 ### Support Goals
 - Reponse time
-- Snap shot for after we have a new client
+- Snap shot for after we have a new client: how can we make it a smoother transition (what is the process and how can we accomodate them)
 - Things that are in stages for more than 7 days (5 working days)
 - See where natural groupings are
 - **  Next Step Is coming up with a more efficient way of creating the charts and stuff**